-Giardia intestinalis is a major contributor to the enormous burden of diarrheal diseases with 250 million symptomatic human infections per year and it is now included in WHOs Neglected Disease Initiative.
+Giardia intestinalis is a major contributor to the enormous burden of diarrheal diseases with 250 million symptomatic human infections per year.
 The focus of our research group is to understand the biology and pathogenesis of Giardia but also other diarrhea-inducing protozoa.

 Telephone: +46 18 471 4558